AvianNetwork/Avian/doc/rip-25.md

 ### Pre-activation semantics

-Before `SCRIPT_VERIFY_PQ_HYBRID` is set, a witness v2 / 32-byte-program output is treated as an unknown future upgrade and is **anyone-can-spend** at the consensus layer (`interpreter.cpp:2031-2036` returns `true`), unless `SCRIPT_VERIFY_DISCOURAGE_UPGRADABLE_WITNESS_PROGRAM` is set (relay policy), in which case it returns `SCRIPT_ERR_DISCOURAGE_UPGRADABLE_WITNESS_PROGRAM`.
+Before `SCRIPT_VERIFY_MLDSA44` is set, a witness v2 / 32-byte-program output is treated as an unknown future upgrade and is **anyone-can-spend** at the consensus layer (`interpreter.cpp:2031-2036` returns `true`), unless `SCRIPT_VERIFY_DISCOURAGE_UPGRADABLE_WITNESS_PROGRAM` is set (relay policy), in which case it returns `SCRIPT_ERR_DISCOURAGE_UPGRADABLE_WITNESS_PROGRAM`.